vargadan/v-bank/README.md

 The relevant changes are:
 * validation logic in the BankController class in file _BankController.java_
 * the generic page template escaping output in file _page.tag_
+* the thistoryransaction  page escaping all output in file _history.jsp_

 More on XSS prevention:
 https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md